sammcj/smcleod/content/posts/2023-05-26-nps-spam/index.md

 ---
 title: "How likely would you be to block a company from asking you to rate everything they do?"
-subtitle: "NPS Surveys are corporate spam"
+subtitle: "Very, it turns out..."
 date: 2023-05-26T06:41:37
 lastmod: 2023-05-26T19:41:37
 author: Sam McLeod